miamorekun/BuClerk---Markdown-editor/README.md

-# BuClerk---Time-Assistant
+# BuClerk---Markdown-editor
-BuClerk Time Assistant is part of the BuClerk service offering solutions for business automation, namely automation of business ( task manager ) and delegation of management and execution of tasks.
+BuClerk Markdown Editor is part of the BuClerk service offering solution for edit articles and text based on Markdown